 -

-Applied Mentored Research Experience, undertaken in the context of a collaborative, faculty- or discipline-expert mentored project.
+Applied Mentored Research Experience, undertaken in the context of a collaborative, faculty- or discipline expert–mentored project.
 This experience will not necessarily correlate to the students’ own research project but instead expose them to the work of knowledge production as “apprentices” to experts in a humanistic field.
-This could include opportunities within a structured research experience with College partners (Smart Museum of Art, Oriental Institute Museum, archaeological fieldwork, the University of Sussex International Junior Research Associates Program, etc.) or a research assistantship for a faculty member.
+This could include opportunities within a structured research experience with College partners (Smart Museum of Art, Institute for the Study of Ancient Cultures, archaeological fieldwork, the UChicago and University of Sussex International Junior Research Associates Program, etc.) or as a research assistantship for an individual faculty member.
 Majors will receive a stipend and, therefore, no course credit for this requirement.
 A mentored research experience in the biological, physical, or social sciences may count toward this requirement by petition.

 -